critsmet/eatup-back-end/README.md

 To run this app:

 1) Fork and clone this repository.
-Run a 'bundle-install' in the directory.
+Run 'bundle install' in your terminal at the the repository's directory.

 2) Make sure you have PostgreSQL!
 Run 'rake db:setup' to get the database working.